harveyr/SublimePyDocBlock/README.md

 sublime-pydocblock
 ==================

-Sublime Text 3 plugin for generating a Python function document block.
+Sublime Text 3 plugin to manage:

-Just playing around.
-Work in progress.
+1. Reformatting comment blocks and docstrings to comply with PEP 8, and
+1. Generating Sphinx docstrings based on a function's signature and the exceptions it may raise.

+WIP.